Blood clots during menstruation: what to do?

 Should I consult a doctor about blood clots?

 Blood clots are nothing to be afraid of.
-However, there are times when a health care specialist is needed.
+However, there are times when a health specialist's intervention is necessary.

-If you are pregnant, blood clots in your period are not necessarily a sign of miscarriage.
-However, you should consult your doctor as soon as possible to make sure that everything is fine.
-In fact, even a blood flow without a clot should be seen by your doctor.
+In the event of pregnancy, blood clots in the menstrual period are not necessarily a sign of miscarriage.
+However, you should consult your doctor as soon as possible to make sure everything's all right.
+In fact, even a blood flow without a clot should be the subject of a visit to the doctor.

 Bleeding periods can be very uncomfortable.
 We use this term when the flow is heavy and lasts more than 7 days.
 The presence of blood clots in these periods, which are difficult to control with conventional sanitary protection, should also be a warning sign.
-These bleeding periods can be caused by:
+Bleeding periods can be caused by :

 - An early miscarriage;